jefriMDivanli/proSpcFrontEnd/README.md

-#COMPANY DIRECTORY WEB-APPLICATION
+COMPANY DIRECTORY WEB-APPLICATION

-###APP OVERVIEW
+APP OVERVIEW

 The simple application is created to add and delete data of a company and its offices.
 The application front-end was coded with React and Redux, while the animation was done with CSS.
 The front-end is conencted to the API with Axios, and the API was coded with Express.js and created to be paired specifically with MySQL database.

-###CONFIGURATION INSTRUCTION
+CONFIGURATION INSTRUCTION

-The simple app should be good to be run on most popular web browsers such as Chrome, Firefox and Safari.
+The simple app should be good on most popular web browsers such as Chrome, Firefox and Safari.

-###INSTALLATION INSTRUCTION
+INSTALLATION INSTRUCTION

 - Install all projects dependencies via your terminal (for Team macOS)/command line (for team Windows):
   1. Install npm.
 You can follow the step here: "https://www.npmjs.com/get-npm".